 This course introduces the basic elements of counseling and specific techniques applicable to the criminal justice setting.
 Topics include observation, listening, recording, interviewing, and problem exploration necessary to form effective helping relationships.
 Upon completion, students should be able to discuss and demonstrate the basic techniques of counseling.

-This course covers judicial structure/process/ procedure from incident to disposition, kinds and degrees of evidence, and the rules governing admissibility of evidence in court.
+This course covers judicial structure/process/procedure from incident to disposition, kinds and degrees of evidence, and the rules governing admissibility of evidence in court.
 Topics include consideration of state and federal courts, arrest, search and seizure laws, exclusionary and statutory rules of evidence, and other related issues.
-Upon completion, students should be able to identify […]
+Upon completion, students should be able to identify and […]

 This course covers the history/evolution/ principles and contemporary applications of criminal law.
 Topics include sources of substantive law, classification of crimes, parties to crime, elements of crimes, matters of criminal responsibility, and other related topics.
 Upon completion, students should be able to discuss the sources of law and identify, interpret, and apply the appropriate statutes/elements.